Lateral dorsal nucleus of thalamus

 The lateral dorsal nucleus is a nucleus of the thalamus.
 It is the most anterior of the dorsal lateral nuclei.
+It is also known as the dorsal superficial nucleus.

 It acts in concert with the anterior nuclei of thalamus.

 It receives significant input from several subdivisions of visual cortex, and has a primary output to parietal cortex on the dorsolateral cortical convexity, giving it access to limbic forebrain nuclei important for emotion and behavior functions.